dapucita/haxbotron/docs/placeholder.md

 `playerStatsLosepoints` : count of points the player lose.

+`banListReason` : the reason why this player has registered in ban list.

 ### room.onPlayerChat (onChat), room.onGameStart (onStart), room.onGameStop (onStop), room.onPlayerBallKick (onTouch)
 `playerID` : numeric ID of this player.